MarkhamShofner/Intro_to_Control_Flow/README.md

 - Describe what control flow is
 - Understand the various ways control flow can be used
 - Implement self-built examples of control flow (primarily conditionals)

-  - Time permitting, intro to loops
+> Assuming the class has covered the basics of JavaScript - including variables, functions, and booleans.

 ## Basics of Control Flow
 #### Introduce Topic & explain skill – I DO (4 min)
 <!-- draw on whiteboard, use visual aids/discussion -->
-In computer science, control flow (or alternatively, flow of control) is the order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
+In computer science, control flow is the order in which individual statements, instructions, or functions are executed or evaluated.

 #####Primary
 - conditionals (if-then, if-then-else)